-The undersigned has obtained the right to collect and sell Uppage from the ranges of Sirsi Division ie., Siddapur, Janmane, Hulekal, Sirsi and Kydagi, from the Forest Department for a period of two years from 01.07.1987.
-Therefore we would like to appoint agents for the collection of Uppage.
-Interested persons with previous experience may send the collection of the collectio
+The undersigned has obtained the right to collect and sell Uppage from the ranges of Sirsi Division ie., Siddapur, Janmane, Hulemal, Sirsi and Kydagi, from the Rorest Department for a period of two years from 01.07.1987.

+Uppage.
+Interested persons with previous experience mapplications within a week to the address given below: Therefore we would like to appoint agents for the collection of Uppage.
+Interested persons with previous experience may send their